antoniotejada/srdine/README.md

     it will generate the file `_out\SRD-OGL_V5.1_TOC.pdf`

 ## Todo
-- Fix the algorithm to understand missing parents
 - Export monsters to JSON?
 - Add monster links to dndbeyond/5etools/roll20/other?
 - Add monster thumbnails?